AaltoSciComp/scicomp-docs/triton/apps/starcd-starccm.rst

 There is one ``starcd`` module, but most usage is direct without access.
 For information on what current installations are available, and how to use them contact Olli (above).
+To make the starccm and starview commands available run `module load starcd/2402_multinode`.
 Admin notes: They are installed in /appl/manual_installations/{starcd,starccm}/ and should be protected by a unix group.